petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

 1. If you are using Liferay Experience Cloud(LXC), you must have the [`lcp` CLI tool](https://learn.liferay.com/liferay-cloud/latest/en/reference/command-line-tool.html).

+## Client Extension Projects

+Client extension development follows the _workspace_ plus _project_ model.
+Within a Liferay workspace a client extension project is a directory under `<workspace>/client-extensions` in which development takes place and where a single build process results in a single set of outputs.
+A client extension project contains a `client-extension.yaml` file which describes the client extensions implemented.
+The project also embodies the basic unit of packaging which is a **Universal File Format Archive** (UFFA for short).

+## Grouping Client Extensions in Projects

+In the sense the client extensions defined within a project represent a basic unit of packaging, they should comprise a cohesive collection which make sense to deploy as a single unit.
+The cohesiveness of the grouping can be based on efficiency or relatedness as much as on convenience.
+This is an architectural decision the developer will need to make.
+However there are other criteria to consider.

+The collection of client extensions in a project will be associated with a particular containerized workload image when packaged.
+Therefore grouping client extensions within a project carries certain implications.
+For starters, the workspace will only allow the following groups of client extensions within projects:

+* `batch` client extensions by themselves
+* `configuration` client extensions by themselves
+* `front-end` client extensions by themselves
+* `microservice` client extensions by themselves
+* `configuration` plus `batch` client extensions
+* `configuration` plus `front-end` client extensions
+* `configuration` plus `microservice` client extensions

+If the workspace detects a project which defines _incompatible_ collection of client extensions (e.g. `front-end` plus `microservice`) it will report it as an error.

 ## Configuring Client Extensions

 Client extensions are defined in `client-extension.yaml` files containing these properties: